Accel (interbank network): The Exchange Network

-Accel's Canadian counterpart The Exchange Network (stylized as THE EXCHANGE) is operated by FICANEX, a limited partnership of several Canadian banks and credit unions which licenses "The Exchange" branding and intellectual property from Fiserv.
-The Exchange Network includes over 3,300 ATMs serving customers of 170 financial institutions—primarily credit unions and online banks but also including smaller banks such as the National Bank of Canada and Canadian Western Bank.
-The Exchange Network is not used for debit payment processing in Canada, as all Canadian debit cards use the Interac network for EFTPOS debit transaction, but most Exchange debit cards can be used for debit purchases through the Accel network in the United States.
+Accel's Canadian counterpart, known as THE EXCHANGE Network (and stylized as THE EXCHANGE), is operated by FICANEX, a limited partnership of several Canadian banks and credit unions which licenses "THE EXCHANGE" branding and intellectual property from Fiserv.
+THE EXCHANGE Network includes nearly 3,300 ATMs serving customers of roughly 140 financial institutions—primarily credit unions and online banks but also including smaller bank such as the National Bank of Canada.
+THE EXCHANGE Network is not used for debit payment processing in Canada, as most Canadian debit cards use the Interac network for EFTPOS debit transaction, but most EXCHANGE debit cards can be used for debit purchases through the Accel network in the United States.